wavefrontHQ/docs/pages/doc/users_account_managing.md

 <tbody>
 <tr>
 <td width="50%">
-If you don't have the <strong>Accounts</strong> permission, for updates to your groups, roles, or permissions, you can contact a user with the <strong>Accounts</strong> permission.
-To see the list of these users, click the link at the bottom of the page.
+If you don't have the <strong>Accounts</strong> permission, for updates to your groups, roles, or permissions, contact a user with the <strong>Accounts</strong> permission or your Super Admin.
+To see the list of the users with the <strong>Accounts</strong> permission, click the link at the bottom of the page.
 </td>
 <td width="50%"><img src="images/Accounts_users.png" alt="a screenshot with the link at the bottom of the Groups, Roles & Permissions page"></td>
 </tr>